adecarolis/K1FM-QRO-Loop-Controller/README.md

 ![Web Interface](https://github.com/adecarolis/k1fm-qro-loop-controller/raw/main/images/web-interface.png)

 ## Configuration

-In order to connect to use the Web interface you will need to modify the [remote.h](https://github.com/adecarolis/k1fm-qro-loop-controller/blob/main/src/remote.h) file adding the SSID and password of your WiFi network.
-This is sub-optimal, and will be improved in the future.
-Automation features require the use of a rigctld server connected to your radio.
-To use them, you will need to add the IP address and port of your rigctld server in the [automation.h](https://github.com/adecarolis/k1fm-qro-loop-controller/blob/main/src/automation.h) file.

-> [!CAUTION]
+When powered on, the controller will start in Access Point mode.
+Connect to the *K1FM Loop Controller* Wi-Fi network and navigate to **192.168.4.1** in your browser to access the control interface.
+From there, you can operate the antenna directly.
+Additionally, you can configure the controller to connect to your home Wi-Fi and set up the rigctld server parameters, enabling the automation features.

+Once the Wi-Fi parameters are configured, the controller will automatically connect to your home Wi-Fi network on subsequent power-ups, bypassing Access Point mode.

+### Endstop Configuration

-> You must set your capacitor's endstop setting, which you can find under *Menu -> Settings -> Set Endstop*.
-This is very important since accidentally rotating the shaft past either endstops could irreversibly damage your vacuum capacitor.
-In a system without endstop switching (such as this) that is is the main concern.
+You must set your capacitor's endstop setting using the LCD menu or the web interface.
+This is very important since accidentally rotating the shaft past either endstop could irreversibly damage your vacuum capacitor.

-Finally, capacitance is currently calculated for a **Comet CVBA-500BC** capacitor.
-You can modify the code to support other capacitors if you want to.
-I will try to parametrize this function in the future.

 ## Planned Improvements

 - ~~automatic memory selection~~ DONE
 - ~~automatic antenna tuning~~ DONE
+- ~~dynamic endstop configuration~~ DONE
-- OTA configuration management (wifi / rigctld)
+- ~~OTA configuration management (WiFi / rigctld)~~ DONE
 - Generalize capacitance calculation to support other capacitors

 ## Disclaimer